Nafees10/pngtext/README.md

 ## Getting Started

-Follow these instructions to build pngtext
+Follow these instructions to build pngtext.
+These instructions guide on how to build pngtext as a program, but it can also be used as a library.

 ### Prerequisites